 The best disinfecting products

 One of my favorite multi-purpose cleaners, and one we always keep around the house, is Seventh Generation Disinfecting Multi-Surface Cleaner.
-It’s effective and rated A on EWG!
+It’s effective and rated a safe B on EWG!

 The active ingredient in this disinfecting spray is Thymol, a derivative of thyme.
 It’s classified as a “mild local irritant” (source).
 But when diluted in a spray, Thymol is just as good as bleach -without all the toxic dangers!